microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 To use these, change the primary name of your parameter to one of the items listed above and then add an aliases item to the parameter entry for the query.
 The example below shows that *file_hash* has an alias of *sha1*.
-This means that you can use either of these to refer to the same parameter when invoking the query.
+This means that you can use either of these names to refer to the same parameter when invoking the query.

 .. code::yaml

+        ...
         | where SHA1 has "{file_hash}"
         {add_query_items}'
     parameters: